Independent Journal Review: Post-2016 election

 In January 2017, the website was noted for being the first major U.S. news outlet to confirm that Judge Neil Gorsuch would be nominated by president Donald Trump for the Supreme Court, news which failed to spread quickly due to other media outlets' distrust of the Review.

 During United States Secretary of State Rex Tillerson's diplomatic trip to Asia in March 2017, the Independent Journal Review was the only news publication invited to send a reporter to accompany the trip.

 Several key members of the Independent Journal Review's editorial staff, including Benny Johnson and Kyle Becker, were suspended in March 2017 over an opinion piece on former President Barack Obama's visit to Hawaii prior to a judge's ruling on the travel ban.
 Becker later resigned from IJR, and Johnson was fired from Independent Journal Review in October 2017.

 In May 2017, Haley Byrd, a congressional reporter for the Independent Journal Review, said she was kicked out of the Speaker's Lobby in the U.S. Capitol because she was wearing a sleeveless dress; Byrd says she was told that she was violating the rules.

 In July 2017, IMGE CEO Phil Musser purchased IMGE and formally split the agency out of Media Group of America.
 A few months later, in September 2017, Musser was named Senior Vice President of Communications at Boeing and left IMGE to a new leadership group.
 In mid-2017, IJR launched conservative and liberal verticals, IJR Red and IJR Blue to transparently present a variety of perspectives around conversations across the United States.

-In November 2017, IJR was one of a handful of media publications, including The Washington Post, The Economist, Mic, The Globe and Mail, and others, to participate in the launch of "Trust Indicators" by The Trust Project.
-According to the Trust Project, 'Trust Indicators' are markings within published news articles that denote to readers the news websites' commitment to increased journalistic and ethical standards in reporting.
-The Trust Project is described as a consortium of top news companies working collectively to transparency standards and increase accountability in journalism, and is headed by Sally Lehrman.
+As of November 2017, IJR was the most conservative launch partner of the over 75 media publications, including The Washington Post, The Economist, Mic, and The Globe and Mail to participate in The Trust Project.

 In 2018, IJR laid off 15 employees following a drop in traffic and changes to the Facebook algorithm, which started downplaying the publication's news stories in users’ feeds.

 As of 2025, Madison Summers is editor-in-chief of IJR.
 Summers has been with the publication since 2018.